enRose/ThePerpetualLearner/clean-code/class.md

 }
 ```

+One of the key elements of OO is about abstractions by hiding its data and only expose the essence of the data through behaviours.

-But surely, we should ask ourselves, why do we need postCode and what do we do with it after getting it?
+So we should ask ourselves, why do we need postCode and what do we do with it after getting it?
 Do we use it for calculating delivery distance?
 Do we use it for calculating delivery cost?

 If so, should we be encapsulating this computation right down to the Payee class?